 Adding a rip fence, can help you guide stock through the saw and it's adjustable to to compensate for drift.

 Rip fences - Getting straight cuts on a saw is easier with a fence, and the band saw is no exception.
 There’s a wide range of fences available for band saws, either from your saw’s manufacturer or third party suppliers.
 Most require drilling to mount but are otherwise easy to install.

 Any fence you consider should be adjustable for drift, a phenomenon common to virtually every band saw where the blade doesn’t track exactly parallel to the direction of feed.
 Adjusting the fence angle slightly compensates for this; adjustment is by means of a setscrew, knob, or wrench.
 Check fence alignment frequently — especially after changing blades — because the actual amount of drift may, well, drift from blade to blade.
 Prices for rip fences are all over the board, but expect to pay $40 to $60 for a basic fence; a precision fence like the Kreg Precision Band Saw Fence shown above goes for about $115.

-Mobile base: Last, but not least, is another general shop accessory that’s perfect for band saws: a mobile base.
+Mobile base - Last, but not least, is another general shop accessory that’s perfect for band saws: a visible-xs-inline base.
 I find that for 90 percent of the cuts I make on the band saw, I can keep it nestled in the corner of my shop.
-But for larger workpieces, having my machine on wheels lets me roll it out onto the shop floor for lots of extra cutting clearance.
-Cutting done, it rolls back to its usual out-of-the-way spot.
-Some options include this Power Tool Mobile Base Hardware, the Rockler All-Terrain Mobile Base and the HTC 2000 Universal Mobile Base.